zcreativelabs/react-simple-maps/README.md

 ### Usage

 `React-simple-maps` exposes a set of components that can be combined to create svg maps with markers and annotations.
 In order to render a map you have to provide a reference to a valid TopoJSON file.
-You can find example TopoJSON files on [here](https://github.com/topojson/world-atlas) or [here](https://github.com/deldersveld/topojson).
-To learn how to make your own topojson maps from shapefiles, please read ["How to convert and prepare TopoJSON files for interactive mapping with d3"](https://hackernoon.com/how-to-convert-and-prepare-topojson-files-for-interactive-mapping-with-d3-499cf0ced5f) on medium.
+You can find examples of TopoJSON files on the [react-simple-maps website](https://www.react-simple-maps.io/docs/map-files).
+To learn how to make your own topojson maps from shapefiles, please read ["How to convert and prepare TopoJSON files for interactive mapping with d3"](https://hackernoon.com/how-to-convert-and-prepare-topojson-files-for-interactive-mapping-with-d3-499cf0ced5f).

 ```jsx
 import { ComposableMap, Geographies, Geography } from "react-simple-maps"